seanfisk/mastering-eos/_sources/winserv.txt

 Common Settings
 ===============

-Regardless of the RDP client or platform you use, you will need to remember a few things:
+Regardless of the RDP client or platform you use, please remember a few things:

 - The machine's IP address may change; use the DNS name instead.
-- If outside of the EOS network you will need to use the fully qualified domain name, ``winserv.cis.gvsu.edu``.
+- If outside of the EOS network, you will need to use the fully qualified domain name, ``winserv.cis.gvsu.edu``.
 While on the EOS network, you can simply use ``winserv``.
 - You must login to the CIS domain.
 For instance, if your username is ``smithj``, your login would be ``CIS\smithj``.
-- We self-sign our certificate.
-You may want to instruct your client to save this information or you will have to accept a security warning each time you login.
+- Our certificate is self-signed.
+You may want to instruct your client to save this information, or you will have to accept a security warning each time you login.

 Microsoft Windows
 =================